cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

      fi
      ```

-4. Bootstrap the Policy Server to itself.
+5. Re-bootstrap the Policy Server to itself.

     ```
     /var/cfengine/bin/cf-agent -B <POLICY-SERVER-IP>
     ```

-    Any  error messages regarding processes can be corrected by running
+6. Regenerate self-signed certificate

-    ```
+   * `cf-agent -b cfe_enterprise_selfsigned_cert`

-    cf-agent -f update.cf -IK
+7. Run the policy on the hub several times to converge the system
-    ```
+   * `for i in 1 2 3; do /var/cfengine/bin/cf-agent -KIf update.cf; /var/cfengine/bin/cf-agent -KI; done`

-5. Start CFEngine services.
+8. Verify client connectivity.
-   * Verify with `cf-key -s` that connections from all clients have been
+   * Use `cf-key -s` to verify that connections from all clients have been
      established within 5-10 minutes.

 If everything looks good, you are ready to upgrade the clients, please skip to